Skip to Main Content

 Getting into an accident, no matter where you live, can be expensive.
 It is made all the more financially devastating if you do not have insurance to help you cover the costs of an accident.
 Pennsylvania is one of few states that does not have an SR-22 requirement, which serves as proof of insurance that you are required to present after an accident or traffic stop.
 Despite no requirement for having an SR-22, you can still face significant legal and financial repercussions for being uninsured and getting into an accident.

 The cost of carrying minimum car insurance in Pennsylvania is likely to be significantly lower than the potential cost that you could face if you are involved in an accident while uninsured.
-You can likely find cheap car insurance companies in Pennsylvania that have an option for coverage that fits your budget.
+Comparing multiple quotes is one of the best ways to find cheap car insurance companies in Pennsylvania to fit your budget.

 Frequently asked questions